smacker/go-tree-sitter/README.md

 Update vendor files:

 - modify `grammars` array in `vendor.sh`
 - run `./vendor.sh download`.
-(This scripts seems to require Bash v5, not the v3 of recent Mac OS.)
+(This script requires Bash v5, not the v3 of recent Mac OS.)